microsoft/live-share-sdk/samples/typescript/11.react-video-js/README.md

 # TypeScript: React Video.js Sample

-This repository contains a simple app that enables all connected clients to watch videos together, build a shared playlist, transfer who is in control, and annotate over the video.
+This repository contains a simple app that enables all connected clients to watch videos together using the `live-share-react` package and Video.js.

-You can use this sample as a template to build a robust media synchronization feature into your app, or use it as an example.
-Each `SharedObject` in our schema (as defined in the `/src/live-share-hooks/useSharedObjects.js` file) has a correlating hook in the live-share-hooks folder.

 We have found this structure to be very useful in composing advanced applications with Live Share using Functional React components, but you can compose this differently for your app.